-*** From March 2018 Loop will be open 7 days per week, and opening hours are being extended to add to some early mornings and late evening appointments.
-We are delighted to announce Loop now has four additional therapists, with various skills and specialisms.
+*** Loop is open 7 days per week, with some days extended to include some early mornings and late evening appointments.
+Loop now has four additional therapists, with various skills and specialisms.
 Find out more about them below.***

 Welcome.
 “Loop your shoulders, take a breath, restore your body and rest your mind”.
 Everybody can benefit from carving out some time, to decompress from the daily grind.
 Loop provides you with that time, and the space to relax - while we treat your achey, stressed out body.

 We plan on revolutionising the way people think about massage, making it accessible and affordable

 Loop is a boutique massage studio set in a converted shipping container, on Bristol's harbourside.
 Whether you visit us for your first massage or your one hundred and first massage, we hope that you find your time at Loop beneficial.

 If you are planning a visit, please take a few moments to read our Making the most of it.
 Most importantly massage is about communication, so don’t be shy if something isn’t to your taste or doesn’t feel right.